 The following summary contains basic information about offerings pursuant to this prospectus.
 It may not contain all the information that is important to you.
-For a more complete understanding of offerings pursuant to this prospectus, we encourage you to read this entire prospectus and the documents to which we have referred in this prospectus, together with any accompanying prospectus supplements or free writing prospectuses, including the risks set forth under the captions "Risk Factors" in this prospectus and "Item 1A.
-Risk Factors" in in our most recent Annual Report on Form 10-K, as well as in any of our subsequent SEC filings, and the information set forth under the caption "Available Information" in this prospectus.
+For a more complete understanding of offerings pursuant to this prospectus, we encourage you to read this entire prospectus and the documents to which we have referred in this prospectus, together with any accompanying prospectus supplements or free writing prospectuses, including the risks set forth under the captions "Risk Factors" in this prospectus, "Item 1A.
+Risk Factors" in our most recent Annual Report on Form 10-K, "Part II - Item 1A.
+Risk Factors" in our most recent Quarterly Report on Form 10-Q, as well as in any of our subsequent SEC filings, and the information set forth under the caption "Available Information" in this prospectus.
 Throughout this prospectus, we refer to Newtek Business Services Corp., its consolidated subsidiaries and its predecessor, Newtek Business Services, Inc., as the "Company," "we," "us," "our," and "Newtek."